 In May 2009, the second session of the International Conference on Chemicals Management (ICCM2) adopted Resolution II/5 for the management of PFCs and transition to safer alternatives.
 The resolution invites governments, international organisations, and other stakeholders to consider the development, facilitation and promotion in an open, transparent and inclusive manner of national and international stewardship programmes and regulatory approaches to reduce emissions and the content of relevant perfluorinated chemicals of concern in products and to work toward global elimination, where appropriate and technically feasible.
 This web portal is one of the OECD's contributions to implement the ICCM2 Resolution II/5.

-SAICM stakeholders working on PFCs stewardship programs are encouraged to submit a report on progress at the SAICM Open-Ended Working group (OEWG) in 2011 and to the third session of the International Conference on Chemicals Management (ICCM3) in 2010.
+SAICM stakeholders working on PFCs stewardship programs are encouraged to submit a report on progress at the fourth session of the International Conference on Chemicals Management (ICCM4) in 2014.

 The OECD activities related to PFCs build upon the 2006 OECD Workshop on Perfluorocarboxylic Acids and Precursors and the current efforts to collect more reliable data of the production and use of PFCs, including information from producers on environmental releases of targeted substances from manufacturing and the content of targeted substances in products.
 The OECD has conducted three surveys on production and releases of PFCs, with the next survey scheduled for 2011.
 The 2006 OECD workshop on PFCAs and precursors, concluded with a series of recommendations, including an information clearing house, areas where governments and industry could work towards risk reduction programmes, sharing information on effective technologies to reduce environmental releases and providing information on the chemical content of articles, among others.